Zyprexa Relprevv Dosage

 Please read the Hypodermic Needle-Pro Instructions for Use before proceeding with Step 3.
 Failure to follow these instructions may result in a needlestick injury.

-- If the product is not used right away, it should be shaken vigorously to re-suspend.
-Reconstituted ZYPREXA RELPREVV remains stable for up to 24 hours in the vial.
+If the product is not used right away, it should be shaken vigorously to re-suspend.
+Reconstituted ZYPREXA RELPREVV remains stable at room temperature for up to 24 hours in the vial.

 Step 4: Injecting ZYPREXA RELPREVV